Nina Sosnina: Partisan activities

-After Senior Lieutenant of the Red Army by the name of Pavel Taraskin escaped from the prisoner-of-war camp that he was held in, he was appointed to be the leader of the Malyn underground District Party Committee and Sosnia was made secretary of the District Komsomol Committee.
+After Pavel Taraskin, a senior Lieutenant of the Red Army, escaped from the prisoner-of-war camp that he was held in, he was appointed to be the leader of the Malyn underground District Party Committee.
+Sosnia was made secretary of the District Komsomol Committee.
 Taraskin ordered five resistance cells to be formed, and only the leader of a cell would be able to directly contact him.
 Sosnina created one underground resistance cell based in Malyn and helped form cells in other villages in her district.

 The Sosnin family home became a headquarters for resistance activities in the area; it was where the partisans delivered the leaflets they produced and where they meticulously created a map of Axis defenses in the area.
-Eventually the partisans managed to obtain weapons and explosives after convincing Slovak guards of the storage facilities to help the resistance, as many of the guards had been patients of Nina'a father.
-As a doctor Ivan Sosnin forged health certificates to exempt several resistance members from forced labour.
-Not long after using the explosives they gathered to destroy a German locomotive, Taraskin was executed by the Germans on 22 January 1943.
+Eventually the partisans managed to obtain weapons and explosives after convincing Slovak guards of the storage facilities to help the resistance, as many of the guards had been patients of Sosnina'a father.
+As a doctor, Ivan Sosnin forged health certificates to exempt several resistance members from forced labour.

+On 22 January 1943, not long after using the explosives they gathered to destroy a German locomotive, Taraskin was executed by the Germans.
 After Taraskin's death it was decided that Sosnina would be the new partisan leader, and the units continued their usual leaflet-spreading, re-supply, sabotage, and reconnaissance operations.
-She became skilled in the use of a variety of weapons including grenades and machine guns.
-Using her contacts with a Ukrainian fighting in the Hungarian Army she managed to ambush Axis punitive detachments that were sent to capture the partisans.
-Even after the Commissar of the partisan groups offered her a promotion to becoming the Komosomol organizer in his unit she denied the offer in order to stay in Malyn, as her unit was planning an upcoming attack on an Axis garrison.
+Sosnina became skilled in the use of a variety of weapons, including grenades and machine guns.
+Using her contacts with a Ukrainian who was fighting in the Hungarian Army, she managed to ambush Axis punitive detachments that were sent to capture the partisans.
+Even after the Commissar of the partisan groups offered her a promotion to become the Komosomol organizer in his unit, she declined the offer in order to stay in Malyn, as her unit was planning an upcoming attack on an Axis garrison.